tobento-ch/app-crud/README.md

     // you may prepend the group name to each field:
     ->prependGroupName()

+    // you may display the fields as field layout:
+    ->displayAsField()

     // you may display the fields as card layout:
     ->displayAsCard()